openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 > **Receiver-Supplied**, A JSON object containing a set of name/value pairs specifying configuration parameters for the SET delivery method.
-The actual delivery method is identified by the special key `method` with the value being a URI as defined in {{delivery-meta}}.
+The actual delivery method is identified by the special key "method" with the value being a URI as defined in {{delivery-meta}}.

 format